freeconf/site/content/en/docs/Reference/node/reflect.md

 **tips:**
 * You can use a variety of criteria for `When` including information defined in YANG like `units` or YANG extensions.
-* You can create a library of handles and combine them as needed.
+* You can create a library of handlers and combine them as needed.
 * Can be used to access private fields.
+* remember, the `OnField` handlers are copied to each nested level of the heirarchy

 ## Starting with a List Example

 As we've seen, when `Reflect` comes across a list it knows how to handle adding, removing and navigating.
-If however, you are mixing node types (e.g. Basic, Extend, etc.) and you want to match a YANG `list` and directly to a Go `slice`, you can use this option.
+If however, you are mixing node types (e.g. `Basic`, `Extend`, etc.) and you want to match a YANG `list` and directly to a Go `slice`, you can use this option.

 ```go
 updateCubs := func(v reflect.Value) {